 I have been taking nootropics constantly for six years now.
+My personal opinion is that they are miracle drugs that give a lot with next to zero physical side effects.
 In this nootropics case study I will share my personal experience with nootropics and how they helped me.
 I will tell what made me take them, in which combinations and in which dosages I took them.

 After that, I will analyze each of them separately.
 At the end of the article, I will share my thoughts and how I think they can be taken moderately.